nullity00/plonkathon/README.md

 - [PLONK explainer](https://www.youtube.com/watch?v=A0oZVEXav24) by Dan Boneh | [Notes](https://hackmd.io/mNr5tcxtRTiStp9DC5oSXg)
 - [Polynomial Commitments](https://www.youtube.com/watch?v=WyT5KkKBJUw) | [Notes](https://hackmd.io/S9L9JGWUQ2W-2-NA24-5KQ)

+## Details to consider
+- This implementation is not optimized for zero-knowledge.
+The parts of PlonK that are responsible for ensuring strong privacy are left out of this implementation.
+- This implementation does not support Lookups & custom gates.

 ## Part 1 - The age of trusted setup